AlexGodnyk/YIPS/YIPS/yip-55.md

 ## Abstract

-Add Neutrino USD (USDN) with Buy-N-Hold strategy in yVaults.
+We propose to add Neutrino USD (USDN) as an option in yVaults.
+The stability of USDN, as a stablecoin pegged to US Dollar, allows for minimizing risks within a vault, and its auto-staking capabilities can positively influence yields within the Buy-N-Hold strategy.

 ## Motivation
 <!--This is the problem statement.
 This is the *why* of the YIP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the YIP proposes changing how something is calculated, you must address *why* the current calculation is innaccurate or wrong.
 This is not the place to describe how the YIP will address the issue!-->